nrfconnect/sdk-nrf/samples/net/mqtt/doc/description.rst

 .. _mqtt_sample_output_IPv6:

-The sample output showing IPv6, following the same instructions but for a different build configuration, using LTE on the Thingy:91, with the TLS overlay, and debug logging enabled for the :ref:`lib_mqtt_helper` library:
+The sample output showing IPv6, but for a different build configuration using LTE on the Thingy:91 with the TLS overlay, and debug logging enabled for the :ref:`lib_mqtt_helper` library:

 .. code-block:: console